liveha/NMBU-BIO326/metaG_assembly.md

 cp  /mnt/SCRATCH/bio326-21/MetaGenomeAssembly/metagenome_canu.SLURM.sh .
 ```

-## SUBMIT YOUR JOB FILE
+## Submit your job file

 Start your job:
 ```
 sbatch metagenome_canu.SLURM.sh
 ```

-Check your job; is it runnning?
+Check your job; is it running?

 ```
 squeue -u youruserID
 ```

-Once running, the assembly will take approx 24 hours to finish.
-We will continue with polishing of the contigs on friday, and hopefully we get some nice circular genomes!!
+Once running, the assembly will take approx. 24 hours to finish.
+We will continue with polishing of the contigs on Friday, and hopefully we get some nice circular genomes!!